industrial-edge/machine-insight/docs/Installation.md

 ## Configuration for Device Scanner Service

 The Device Scanner Service is **optional** but required to be able to use the **scan functionality** in Machine Insight Configurator.
-It requires a **layer 2 access** on the IED to work properly.
+It requires a specific network configuration called **Layer-2-Access** on the IED to work properly.
+Here you define an address pool used by Docker to configure a container IP address for the Device Scanner Service.

-To configure the layer 2 access, open the UI of the IED and in the menu go to Settings > Connectivity > LAN Network.
-For the network interface, that is connected to the PLC, the layer 2 access must be configured.
+To configure the Layer-2-Access, open the UI of the IED and in the menu go to Settings > Connectivity > LAN Network.
+For the network interface, that is connected to the PLC, the Layer-2-Access must be configured.
 Click the corresponding edit icon for that interface and add the needed.

 ![Configure device LAN](/docs/graphics/Configure_Device_LAN.PNG)
 ![Confiture_Device_Layer_2_Access](/docs/graphics/Configure_Device_Layer_2_Access.PNG)